 The two leaves must be taken concurrently when the eligible reasons are the same: the birth or adoption of a child.
 An employee eligible under both statutes would not get longer job protected leave.

 Pregnancy disability is one instance where the two statutes work together to lengthen job protected time.
 The FMLA applies to your own disability, and provides up to 12 weeks.
 In theory, a woman could leave work three months prior to delivery, and then tack on eight weeks of MMLA to take care of her infant at home.

 The two laws also work differently in how the length of time is calculated.
 The FMLA allows for 12 weeks in any 12 month period, whereas the MMLA allows for 8 weeks each time she gives birth.
 A woman with “Irish Twins” could deliver twice within 12 months, and get two sets of 8 weeks under MMLA.

 The final Massachusetts labor law regarding maternity leave is the Small Necessities Leave Act.
 This regulation requires employers to grant twenty four hours of leave during any twelve-month period.
 Covered reasons for this leave are defined as:

 - Participate in school activities of a son or daughter

 - Accompany a son or daughter to medical and dental appointments

 - Accompany an elderly parent on routine medical and dental appointments

 State employees are entitled to up to 26 weeks of unpaid time away from work for the birth of a newborn, or newly placed child via adoption or foster care.
 Your own inability to work can be covered by this regulation.
-So if you experience complications prior to giving birth, or needed extended time to recover, you can take the time needed without losing your job.
+Therefore, if you experience complications prior to giving birth, or needed extended time to recover, you can take the time needed without losing your job.